nuket/Shrinkr/README.md

 `select_heights`: The list of input video heights to transcode.

 `output_profiles`: The list of target transcoding profiles defined in the `ShrinkrOutputProfiles.json` file.

 To tell Shrinkr to load a custom Job File, use the command-line option `--jobfile YourCustomJob.json`.

 ## Sample Output

-By default, `Shrinkr.py` will load the default job file `ShrinkrJob.json` and process its specified files.
+By default, `Shrinkr.py` will load `ShrinkrJob.json` and process its specified files.

 ```
 C:\Shrinkr>\Python37\python.exe Shrinkr.py --go